szabgab/perlmaven.com/sites/en/pages/perl-hash-in-scalar-and-list-context.md

 }
 ```

-and we can be sure that the block will be executed only if the hash was <b>not</b> empty.
+and we can be sure that the block will be executed only if the hash was **not** empty.

 ## Comments